r2stanton/kracked/README.md

 Users can find a set of example scripts in the examples folder.
 A couple notes about using these files.

-1. Ensure that your outputs correspond (qualitatively) to those in the ex_out/ if you are using the single-threaded approaches in the examples/ folder.
+1. Ensure that your outputs correspond (qualitatively) to those in the `ex_out/` folder if you are using the single-threaded approaches in the `examples/` folder.
-2. kracked supports multithreaded feeds using the kracked/manager.py module.
-If you choose to use this approach, ensure that your outputs correspond (again qualitatively) to those in examples/ex_multifeed_out/.
+2. kracked supports multithreaded feeds using the `kracked/manager.py` module.
+If you choose to use this approach, ensure that your outputs correspond (again qualitatively) to those in `examples/ex_multifeed_out/`.
 This makes it simple to spin up a feed subscribing to multiple Kraken v2 API endpoints using a single core.
-See the multifeed_examples.py file.
+See the `multifeed_examples.py` file.
-3. Examples of how to load and parse the data are available in the example_data_loading.ipynb files.
+3. Examples of how to load and parse the data are available in the `example_data_loading.ipynb` files.
 4. For now, order execution simply relies on the CCXT->Kraken REST API.
 This will change in the near future, but keep in mind that ANY algorithmic trading strategies are 100% subject to be rendered incompatible with EITHER changes in